open62541/open62541/README.md

 [![Ohloh Project Status](https://www.ohloh.net/p/open62541/widgets/project_thin_badge.gif)](https://www.ohloh.net/p/open62541)
 [![Overall Downloads](https://img.shields.io/github/downloads/open62541/open62541/total.svg)](https://github.com/open62541/open62541/releases)

-### Features
+### Features and Certification

-For a complete list of features check: [open62541 Features](FEATURES.md)

 open62541 implements the OPC UA binary protocol stack as well as a client and server SDK.
-It currently supports the Micro Embedded Device Server Profile plus some additional features.
-The final server binaries can be well under 100kb, depending on the size of the information model.
+The final server binaries can be well under 100kb, depending on the selected features and the size of the information model.

 - Communication Stack
   - OPC UA binary protocol
-  - Chunking (splitting of large messages)
+  - OPC UA JSON encoding
+  - Secure communication with encrypted messages
   - Exchangeable network layer (plugin) for using custom networking APIs (e.g. on embedded targets)
+  - Support for generating data types from standard XML definitions
-- Information model
+- Server
-  - Support for all OPC UA node types (including method nodes)
+  - Support for all OPC UA node types
+  - Access control for individual nodes
+  - Support for generating server-side information models from standard XML definitions (nodesets)
   - Support for adding and removing nodes and references also at runtime.
   - Support for inheritance and instantiation of object- and variable-types (custom constructor/destructor, instantiation of child nodes)
-- Subscriptions
-  - Support for subscriptions/monitoreditems for data change notifications
+  - Support for subscriptions/monitoreditems (data change notifications and events)
-  - Very low resource consumption for each monitored value (event-based server architecture)
-- Code-Generation
+- Client
-  - Support for generating data types from standard XML definitions
-  - Support for generating server-side information models (nodesets) from standard XML definitions

-Features currently being implemented:
-- Target 0.3 release (to be released in the coming weeks):
-  - Secure communication with encrypted messages (Done)
-  - Access control for individual nodes (Done)
+  - All OPC UA services supported
-  - Asynchronous service requests in the client (Done)
+  - Asynchronous service requests
+  - Background handling of subscriptions
-- Target 0.4 release:
+- Publish/Subscribe
-  - Events (notifications emitted by objects, data change notifications are implemented), (Done)
-  - Event-loop (background tasks) in the client
-  - Publish/Subscribe based on UDP (Specification Part 14), WIP @ Fraunhofer IOSB
+  - UADP Binary protocol with UDP-multicast or Ethernet communication
+  - PubSub JSON encoding

+open62541 is currently self-certifying.
+That is, the Conformance Testing Tools (CTT) of the OPC Foundation are regularly applied.
+But the SDK has not started an official certification so far.
+The CTT configuration and results are tracked at https://github.com/open62541/open62541-ctt.
+The OPC UA profiles under regular test in the CTT are currently:

+- Micro Embedded Device Server
+- Method Server Facet

+The goal for the upcoming 0.4 release is to support the *Embedded UA Server* profile in the CTT.
+See the page on [open62541 Features](FEATURES.md) for an in-depth look at the support for the conformance units that make up the OPC UA profiles.

 ### Dependencies

 On most systems, open62541 requires the C standard library only.
 For dependencies during the build process, see the following list and the [build documentation](https://open62541.org/doc/current/building.html) for details.